gamtiq/frontend-tools/README.md

 * [Hexo](https://hexo.io/) - a fast, simple and powerful blog framework.
 You write posts in Markdown (or other languages) and Hexo generates static files with a beautiful theme in seconds.
 * [Hugo](https://gohugo.io/) - a static HTML and CSS website generator written in Go.
 It is optimized for speed, ease of use, and configurability.
 Hugo takes a directory with content and templates and renders them into a full HTML website.
 * [Lektor](https://www.getlektor.com/) - a flexible and powerful static content management system for building complex and beautiful websites out of flat files.
+* [Publii](https://getpublii.com/) ([Github repo](https://github.com/GetPublii/Publii)) - a desktop-based CMS for Windows, Mac and Linux that makes creating static websites fast and hassle-free, even for beginners.

 ### Emulator, simulator <a name="emulator"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Responsinator](https://www.responsinator.com/) - helps website makers quickly get an indication of how their responsive site will look on the most popular devices.